DomasM/Topas4Info/_pages/06_Migrate.md

 1. Administrator rights (for installation and first launch only)
 1. Topas control board with USB connection (LPT board is not supported)
 1. Topas/Orpheus device manufactured or serviced in 2011 or later ([contact Light Conversion for earlier devices](mailto:support@lightcon.com), as there might be conversion problems)
-1. It is recommended to use Topas4 software on the PC with internet connection, as it's in active development right now, with many fixes/improvements released every week (updates are automatic and non-intrusive)
+1. It is recommended to use Topas4 software on the PC with internet connection for best user experience

 **Time required ~ 2 minutes**